antzax/learn-ruby/README.md

 <!-- omit in toc -->
 # Learn Ruby: a resource list

-Hi!
-This road map has helped me as a second-career developer who didn't do a bootcamp.
-I hope it helps you too.

-Notice a broken link?
-Or want to suggest an addition?
-[Open an issue!](https://github.com/fpsvogel/learn-ruby/issues/new)

 <!-- omit in toc -->
 ## Table of contents

-The "not done" sections (currently "Foundational tools" and below) are somewhat chaotic because I haven't yet seen what's worth keeping there.

 - [Preliminaries](#preliminaries)
 - [Basics](#basics)